wkeeling/selenium-wire/README.rst

 Modifying Requests
 ~~~~~~~~~~~~~~~~~~

-Selenium Wire allows you to modify the request headers the browser sends, and also rewrite any part of the request URL.
+Selenium Wire allows you to modify the request headers the browser sends, as well as rewrite any part of the request URL.

 Modifying Headers
 -----------------